 Mask wearing has also shown to play an important factor in mitigating the spread of COVID-19.
-Please remind your students that mask wearing is required at Jones.
+Please remind your students that mask wearing is encouraged at Jones.
 We all need to do our part to keep our Jones community healthy.
 Proper mask wearing means that the mask in covering both the nose and mouth.

 Time it takes to transmit an infectious does of COVID-19